 ― Salman Rushdie, Midnight’s Children

-In her work, Rachel chooses to transcend the limitations of working with one medium, instead opting for a cross-over between photography, installations, collecting and role playing.
-Collections of facts and of objects that once belonged to real people usually are the starting point for a new work.
+In her work, Gruijters chooses to transcend the limitations of working with one medium, instead opting for a crossover between photography and film, installations and performing.